BAM-PFA/guerrillatv/index.md

     </div>
     <div class="col-md-8 text-right">
       <h2>Michael Shamberg</h2>
       <p>Michael Shamberg was one of the core founders of TVTV and participated in all of its productions.
-After TVTV began to fizzle out and ultimately dissovled in 1977, Shamberg moved into mainstream Hollywood producing, finding early success with <strong>The Big Chill</strong> (1983).
+After TVTV began to fizzle out and ultimately dissolved in 1977, Shamberg moved into mainstream Hollywood producing, finding early success with <strong>The Big Chill</strong> (1983).
 Some of the standout films he later produced or executive produced include <strong>A Fish Called Wanda</strong> (1988), <strong>Pulp Fiction</strong> (1994), <strong>Erin Brokovich</strong> (2000), and <strong>Django Unchained</strong> (2012).
 In recent years he has also had a successful TV career, executive producing <strong>Reno 911!</strong>, among many others.</p>
     </div>
   </div>